awslabs/aws-athena-query-federation/athena-federation-integ-test/README.md

 ## How It Works

 In order to test the connectors end-to-end, several infrastructure resources need to be provisioned and deployed (e.g. DB instance, Lambda function, etc...)
-This framework accomplishes that by allowing AWS CloudFormation to manage the infrastructure resources.
+The framework accomplishes that by allowing AWS CloudFormation to manage the infrastructure resources.
 All an integration-test writer needs to do is provide an implementation for a handful of functions, and the Integration-Test framework will do the rest.

-This framework provides the following benefits:
+The framework provides the following benefits:
 * Automatically provisions all infrastructure resources prior to testing, and de-provisions them immediately after.
 * Provides a set of public APIs that can be used to send queries via Athena using the lambda